 Liz nodded and sat quietly for a while.
 Finally, she spoke.
 “Have you ever heard of PTSD?”

 “I think on the news.
-Isn’t that what veterans get when they come back from Iraq?”
+Isn’t that what soldiers get when they come back from Iraq?”

 “Well, a lot of veterans are diagnosed with PTSD after going to war because war is very traumatic.
 But anyone can get PTSD.
 The acronym stands for post-traumatic stress disorder and it happens when you’ve lived through a life-threatening experience, like a car accident or a natural disaster.
 Most people who are diagnosed with PTSD have symptoms like yours.
 They have nightmares and flashbacks.
 They avoid talking about the event that traumatized them.
 It’s very common for people living with PTSD to isolate themselves and try to deal with the problem alone.
 Sound familiar?”
 Liz paused and let Jane absorb the information.